A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math--or “STEM”--fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Fixing the US immigration system to make it easier for students trained in New Mexico to remain in the country after graduation will be critical: in 2009 close to half the students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
+Fixing the US immigration system to make it easier for students trained in New Mexico to remain in the country after graduation will be critical.
+In 2013, one out of every three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 In recent years, noncitizens have also earned more than 60 percent of the engineering PhDs granted in the state.
+By 2020, New Mexico will need to fill 45,320 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Share of Science/Engineering graduate students who were temporary residents (2013)